slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 **Reading Time:** _6 minutes_

 ## Prologue
-The third assignment for our SLAE Certification exam is creating an egg-hunter shellcode in such a way so as to make it's secondary payload configurable.
+The third assignment for our SLAE Certification exam is creating an egg-hunter shellcode in such a way so as to make its secondary payload configurable.

 Egg-hunter remains an extremely important topic for study by exploitation analysts and rightfully so.